giantswarm/inago/docs/integration-server-setup.md

 ### Integration Test Machine Configuration

 Since the integration tests run in your docker machine (not the fleet machine), we need to provide it with an IP.
-We use port fowarding on your host for this.
+We use port forwarding on your host for this.
 Set the `FLEET_ENDPOINT` environment variable to `http://ip:491563`, with the IP listed under the vboxnet interface of your docker-machine.